shaojiawei07/Edge_Inference_three-step_framework/README.md

 0. Pretrain a ResNet model from scratch or download from [here](https://github.com/shaojiawei07/some_model).
 1. `model_pruning.py` uses magnitude-based pruning method to compress the on-device model with parameter `-sp1`, `-sp2`, `-sp3`, `-sp4`, and `-sp5` to denote the Sparsity ratios in different building blocks.
 The pruned model is named `sp1_xx_sp2_xx_sp3_xx_sp4_xx_test_acc_xxxx`.
 2. `feature_compression.py` compresses the intermediate feature, which loads the pruned model by `-load`, and selects the split point by `-split`.
-Besides, `-hid_dim` determines the intermediate feature dimension, and `-bit=n` means n-bit quantization.
+Besides, `-hid_dim` determines the intermediate feature dimension, and `-bit n` means n-bit quantization.

 ## Citation